Treaty of Trianon: First World War and Austro-Hungarian Armistice

 On 28 June 1914, the heir to the throne of Austria-Hungary, the Archduke Franz Ferdinand of Austria, was assassinated by a Serbian nationalist.
 This caused a rapidly escalating July Crisis resulting in Austria-Hungary declaring war on Serbia, followed quickly by the entry of most European powers into the First World War.
 Two alliances faced off, the Central Powers (led by Germany) and the Triple Entente (led by Britain, France and Russia).
 In 1918 Germany tried to overwhelm the Allies on the Western Front but failed.
 Instead the Allies began a successful counteroffensive and forced the Armistice of 11 November 1918 that resembled a surrender by the Central Powers.

 On 6 April 1917, the United States entered the war against Germany and in December 1917 against Austria-Hungary.
 The American war aim was to end aggressive militarism as shown by Berlin and Vienna; the United States never formally joined the Allies.
-President Woodrow Wilson acted as an independent force, and his Fourteen Points was accepted by Germany as a basis for the armistice of November 1918.
+President Woodrow Wilson acted as an independent force, and his Fourteen Points were accepted by Germany as a basis for the armistice of November 1918.
 It outlined a policy of free trade, open agreements, and democracy.
 While the term was not used, self-determination was assumed.
 It called for a negotiated end to the war, international disarmament, the withdrawal of the Central Powers from occupied territories, the creation of a Polish state, the redrawing of Europe's borders along ethnic lines, and the formation of a League of Nations to guarantee the political independence and territorial integrity of all states.
 It called for a just and democratic peace uncompromised by territorial annexation.
 Point ten announced Wilson's "wish" that the peoples of Austria-Hungary be given autonomy—a point that Vienna rejected.